6 Best 8-cup Coffee Makers Reviewed

 6. Oxo 8-Cup Coffee Maker

-With the option to serve either a single cup of coffee (somewhere between 10 ounces and 20 ounces) or an entire carafe of coffee, the newest Oxo coffee maker performs exactly as well as its predecessor’s 9-cup model.
+The newest Oxo coffee maker can serve either a single cup of coffee (10 to 20 ounces) or an entire carafe of coffee, mirroring the performance of its predecessor’s 9-cup model.

 Pros